Is Creatine Good for Women? Where is Her Creatine?

-Reduces fat mass: creatine HBL has positive effects on the body fat mass.
+Reduces fat mass: creatine HBL has positive effects on body fat mass.
 In fact, it helps to decrease it effectively, which means you can build a lean body without gaining extra weight.

 Prevents muscle loss: HMB helps to maintain lean weight while decreasing fat.
 This is good news for all who worry that they’ll bulk up if taking creatine.